 Key Concerns Raised

+Why auction all deliverability rights when it is only delivery from generation pockets that is a concern.

-Preventing market power in the ICAP market brought about through hoarding of deliverability rights
+Preventing market power in the ICAP market brought about through hoarding of deliverability rights (How is this different than what would result from handing out deliverability rights to existing generation in constrained areas.)

-Adequate compensation to current owners for rights conveyed
+Adequate compensation to current owners for rights conveyed (What does this mean.
+Who are the current owners and who told them they had a right to convey.
+It is not clear that any right was either explicitly stated or implied in the ISO tariff.)

-Deliverability rights attributable to holders of transmission contracts, deliverability rights appropriately allocated to native loads, etc.
+Deliverability rights attributable to holders of transmission contracts, deliverability rights appropriately allocated to native loads, etc. (What does this mean.
+The only cases of a deliverability right being allocated to native loads during ISO start-up was when LIPA was allowed to grandfather Nine Mile Point #2 as a on Long Island ICAP resource and allowing an ICAP purchase from New England to the rest of state market to remain.)

 Consistency with FERC principles upholding grandfathering of existing transmission arrangements.
+(It is unclear what transmission arrangements you are referring to.
+There is not transmission required for any internal ICAP purchases.)

 Potential to significantly change the market value of existing generation.

-Time required to resolve technical questions, and implement auction.
+(All ways of addressing this issue other than the status quo will require substantial time to resolve technical questions).

 Auction of Unused Existing Deliverability Rights (Grandfathers contracts with loads)

 The transmission system has some unused deliverability capability.
 This approach attributes the delivery capability of the existing system to the existing load and generation, but make unused deliverability capability available in the market to those that value it the most (are willing to pay the most for it).
-This specific proposal grandfathers only those transmission contracts where there are long-term contracts with loads, specifically excluded are the deliverability capability of wheels through the system.
+This specific proposal grandfathers only those transmission contracts where there are long-term contracts with loads, specifically excluded are the deliverability capability of wheels through the system. (presumably this excludes all internal resources except those that had transmission contracts before the start of the NYISO since there are no transmission contracts associated with delivery from internal resources after the start of the NYISO).

 Key Concerns Addressed